sloede/ces-math-1/README.md

 # Mathematical Principles I for Computational Engineering Science
-This repository contains some material for the course "Mathematical Principles I" ("Mathematische Grundlagen I") for the Computational Engineering Science bachelor program at RWTH Aachen University.
+This repository contains material for the course "Mathematical Principles I" (*"Mathematische Grundlagen I*") for the Computational Engineering Science bachelor program at RWTH Aachen University (winter term 2022/2023).

 ## Pluto notebooks
 If you are new to [Julia](https://julialang.org) and [Pluto.jl](https://github.com/fonsp/Pluto.jl),